 Maintaining order and security in a correctional institution is the primary function of a correctional officer.
 This is a complex task and goes far beyond locking and unlocking doors.

-Correctional officers employed by the Ministry of Community Safety and Correctional Services are peace officers responsible for the care, custody and control of offenders.
+Correctional officers employed by the ministry are peace officers responsible for the care, custody and control of offenders.

 Duties are varied and include supervision of offender activities and control of offender movement throughout the institution.

 - alert and prepared to react to the unexpected